Kekhrie42/grade_scrapper/README.md

 4. Running this mode will produce a final score file.
 You can set your preferred name for this output within the `-a` mode section.

 **Note**: Always verify the CSV format and the file paths before running each step to ensure the grade management system functions correctly.

+## Exceptions for Homeworks
+In case there are students who were marked